 All ratepayers of the Greater Shepparton have an obligation to prepare their property in the event of an emergency such as flood or fire.
 This requirement also applies to all non-residents ratepayers.

-In light of current COVID-19 restrictions limiting travel from Melbourne to regional Victoria, all non-resident ratepayers who reside in Melbourne must apply for a letter of support from the Greater Shepparton City Council for the sole purpose of preparing their property for an emergency.
+In light of current COVID-19 restrictions limiting travel from Melbourne to regional Victoria, all non-resident ratepayers who reside in Melbourne must apply for a letter of support from the Greater Shepparton City Council for the sole purpose of preparing their property for an emergency, using the form below.

 To report an unsightly or dangerous property